doug-martin/it/readme.md

 Options

   * -d, --directory : The root directory of your tests
+  * -f --filter : A filter to apply to run certain behaviors/suites/tests
   * -r, --reporter : The reporter to use when running the tests
   * --cov-html : create coverage output in html, if an output path is included then the file will be written to that file otherwise it will defalt to `./coverage.html`
   * --reporters : Display a list of reporters that are available